jessstapley/SSR_analysis/README.md

 NB: When you quit R you will be asked if you wan to save your project data (.RData).
 Say YES!

+# Step 5: Begin the Analysis
+Double click on the .Rproj file
+Follow the instucitons in the scripts - starting with a1_Fragman.R